natansh/natansh.github.com/_posts/2013-04-14-malcolm-gladwell-style.md

 title: Malcolm Gladwell Style
 ---
 Sacha Grief, on Malcolm Gladwell-style books -
-> These books take one central idea ("we make snap judgments", "influencers are important"
+> These books take one central idea ("we make snap judgments", "influencers are important",
 > "aliens built the pyramids") and then drown you in an avalanche of studies and anecdotes to
 > support that theory.
 In my opinion, they're mostly bullshit.